-1. Star^{} denotes the rejection of hypothesis at 10 percent level of significance
+- 1. Star denotes the rejection of hypothesis at 10 percent level of significance - 2.
+The p-values are MacKinnon-Haug-Michelis (1999) p-values

-Table 4.4 shows the results of Johansen cointegration tests for the model with LRGDP and LRM2.
-The Maximum Eigenvalue statistic suggests that there is one cointegrating equation at 10 percent level of significance.
-So, there can be a long run relationship between RGDP and RM2.
-The VECM for model 2 is performed in the section 4.4.
+Similarly, the results of Johansen cointegration tests for the model with LNCPI and LNM1 have been shown in table 4.5.
+The both statistics suggest that there is one cointegrating equation at 10 percent level of significance.
+So, the study has found that there is a long run association between RGDP and RM2.